 All You Need to Know About Home Geothermal Heating & Cooling

 Have you heard of home geothermal heating and cooling?
-It’s an energy system that can save homeowners serious money on utility bills.
+It’s an HVAC system that can save homeowners serious money on utility bills.

 Unfortunately, many people have never heard of home geothermal, or they don’t understand it.
 A lot of people think it has something to do with capturing heat from volcanoes or geysers.